wa-le/Vehicle-Sales-Analytics/readme.md

-## The aim of this project is to analyze a vehicle sales dataset inorder to gain insight from the data.
+## The aim of this project is to analyze a vehicle sales dataset in order to gain insight from the data.

 ### The following steps were carried out:
 - Data Collection - Get Sales Data from Kaggle